-Structure 2.5-hour interactive lecture
+Structure 2.5-hour interactive lecture Medium of Instruction English

 A clear and commanding voice is a tremendous asset to those who have to perform teaching duties.
-This two-hour interactive lecture will help students to fine-tune their voice as an asset in their teaching assistants' career.
+This 2.5-hour interactive lecture will help students fine-tune their voice as an asset not only in their teaching assistants' career, but also in any professional situation where they are required to stand up in front of an audience and present.
 Participants will be expected to engage in a range of activities.